 Red: Take action

-Depending on the severity of the weather warning in your area, it might not be safe to travel.
+Depending on the severity of the weather warning in your area, it might not be safe to travel, and any driving lessons you've scheduled may be cancelled.
 If the advice for drivers is to stay home, don’t ignore it.

 Don’t risk it

 If you do have to drive when there’s a risk of a flood, be very careful when driving through water.
 The depth of water can be deceptive, and what you think is ‘just a puddle’ could actually be a good few inches deep.

 Not only does the risk of getting trapped make it dangerous to drive through flood water, but you could also ruin your car.
 As the AA explain, ‘it takes only a tiny amount of water to wreck your engine’, so it’s not worth the risk.

 If you are 100% sure water is shallow, it’s OK to drive through it as long as you do so slowly and carefully.

 Slow down before your reach the water, and drive through slowly to make sure you don’t create a wave.
 If there’s a car coming the other way, stop and let them pass through first.